-The Tarlton Law Library maintains over 5,000 linear feet of archives.
+The Tarlton Law Library maintains over 5,000 linear feet of archives for the purpose of historical research.
 The Library holds records of enduring value created by The University of Texas School of Law, as well as the papers of U.S. Supreme Court Justice Tom C. Clark and the Uniform Law Commission, collections of several Texas Supreme Court justices and federal judges, and many University of Texas School of Law alumni, faculty, and deans.
 These remarkable collections provide materials relevant to legal history and the history of legal education in Texas and the United States.

 Finding aids for many of our archival collections are available via Texas Archival Resources Online (TARO), a consortium of the major research archives in Texas.
 The links below navigate to detailed finding aids for each collection.